Mental health awareness and support

 Sources of information and advice

-- NHS: If you are feeling stressed, anxious or depressed or want to feel happier the NHS website offers support.
+- NHS Health and Wellbeing: If you are feeling stressed, anxious or depressed or want to feel happier, the NHS website offers support.
+They also provide a mood assessment quiz and mental wellbeing audio guides created by NHS professionals.

 Support for children and young people

-- My Mind: dedicated NHS website for young people and children.
+- My Mind (NHS): dedicated NHS website for young people and children.
 Out of hours support and links to West Cheshire Services.

-- The Mix: Free information and support for under 25s in the UK.
-Get advice about sex, relationships, drugs, mental health, money and jobs.
+- The Mix: Free information and support for under 25s in the UK, via social media, mobiles and online.
+Advice given about sex, relationships, drugs, mental health, money and jobs.

 - Youth Access: is the advice and counselling network, they believe that every young person has a right to access free, high quality confidential advice and counselling.

-- Young Minds:are the UK's leading charity fighting for children and young people's mental health.
-They also offer advice and support to parents.
+- Young Minds: are the UK's leading charity fighting for children and young people's mental health.
+With expert advice for parents via the Young Minds’ Parent Helpline.

 - Youth Wellbeing Directory: provides a list of free local and national organisations for anyone up to the age of 25